hgn/hippod/doc/exchange-format.md

 Is immutable once it is in the system.
 Has several required attributes.
 If a attribute change or new attributes are added a new object is internally generated.
 A object is unique identifyable by a ID.
-The id is a SHA256 of all ORed key and value pairs of the object
+The id is a SHA256 of all ORed key and value pairs of the object.

+A *Object Issue* include two kind of attributes: required and optional attributes.
+The difference is that requires attributes are required for the base system to work with.
+They will be display, ordered etc. based on this information.
+Optional attributes on the other hand are in the responsibility of the user.
+They provide a way to extend contestcolld for special use-cases without the risk of name clashes.

 ### Required attributes ###